12 Most Beautiful Waterfalls in Sydney and Beyond

 Wentworth Falls is by far the most impressive and tallest waterfall in the Blue Mountains, especially after heavy rainfall when large amounts of water drop into Jamison Valley.

-The name Wentworth Falls refers to the famous 3-tiered, almost 200m high waterfall, but it is also the name of the town where the waterfall is located.
-It is one of the most popular bushwalking destinations in the Blue Mountains.
+This beautiful 3-tiered, almost 200m high waterfall, is also the name of the town where the waterfall is located.
+It is one of the most popular bushwalking destinations in the Blue Mountains, attracting large tourist crowds on the weekends.

-There are various walking tracks to choose from in the Wentworth Falls area, some very short and others quite long and challenging.
-You’ll also find several lookouts that offer spectacular views of the waterfall and the Jamison Valley.
+There are various walking tracks to choose from in the Wentworth Falls area, ranging from short, family-friendly trails to challenging all-day hikes.
+You’ll also find several lookouts that offer spectacular waterfall and Jamison Valley views.

 More information: Wentworth Falls hiking guide.